NicolaasWeideman/CtfReverseEngineeringTemplate/README.md

 When running `./challenge`, the user input is encoded in the same way (using `encode(...)`).
 The encoded user input (`guess`) is then compared against the encoded flag.
 If these are equal, the `Correct:` message is printed, otherwise `Incorrect`.
-NOTE: You have to ensure that the only user input that can be encoded to the flag, is the flag itself.
+NOTE: You have to ensure that the only user input that can be encoded to the encoded flag, is the flag itself.